infinum/json-wp-post-parser/src/README.txt

 == Installation ==

-1. Place `json-post-parser` folder in the `/wp-content/plugins/` directory
+1. Place `json-wp-post-parser` folder in the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==